 For more information on preparing and leveling your soil, take a look at our article: Leveling Your Soil and Preparing for Installation.

 After you have pulled up organic matter and added topsoil to your yard in step 5 of the installation process, it’s a good idea to let the soil settle some more so that you can get a better visual for how leveled your yard is before installation.
 You can either choose to wait for rainfall if it is forecasted in the near future or you can use a sprinkler to accomplish this task.

-A wheel barrel or wagon that comes with pneumatic tires is useful for when you are laying sod in step 6 of the installation process.
+A wheelbarrow or wagon that comes with pneumatic tires is useful for when you are laying sod in step 6 of the installation process.
 If you have to transport sod from one section of a yard to another, consider the use of one of these helpful tools.
-A three-wheeled wheel barrel is less prone to tip over.
+A three-wheeled wheelbarrow is less prone to tip over.

 In step 6 on the installation process, laying the new sod, you will need to cut individual pieces of sod into irregular shapes to fit different landscaping curves in your yard.
 The razor of a box-cutter works well and if you have a few spare razor blades, you should be fine.
 A garden knife will be helpful for cutting sod, weeding and digging as well.

 You can read more about some handy tips when laying your new sod in our Tips for Your Next Sod Job article.